kuzfix/LightSoak-Hardware/README.md

 - Measurement range: **0-1.5V**
 - ADC resolution: **12bit (STM32G4 integrated)**
 - Sample rate: **100kHz**
-- Differential input resistance: **3.3MOhm +- 10%**
+- Differential input resistance: **3.3MOhm +- 10% (1GOhm +- 10% if input buffer board is used)**
 - Noise performance: *TBD*.
 Use *getnoise* CLI command to evaluate.
-    - *Note: Noise performance can be improved by adding a capacitor (in the range of 100pF to 100nF) across the input pins.
-This however introduces dynamic loading on DUT and extends fall times significantly.*
+    - *Note: Noise performance can be improved significantly by usage of the input buffer board*
 - Over-range protection: **None**
 - Accuracy: **+-(0.25% of measurement + 0.75mV)**